Second Congressional Commission on Education: Overview and History

-The body was created by virtue of Republic Act 11899, which lapsed into law on July 23, 2022.
+The body was created by virtue of Republic Act (RA) 11899, which lapsed into law on July 23, 2022.

 The commission is tasked to conduct a national review of the country's education sector after the COVID-19 pandemic exacted a heavy toll on learning.
+Its primary goal is to recommend legislation and policies to address the "learning crisis" and improve the quality of education in the Philippines.